 The Washington Federation of State Employees (WFSE) is the designated union for over 47,000 state and other public service workers across Washington.

-Since 2010, language access providers were required to pay union dues to the Washington Federation of State Employees (WFSE)/AFSCME Council 28 as a condition of employment.
-CTS LanguageLink automatically withheld union dues from providers’ pay.
+Since 2010, language access providers were required to pay union dues to Interpreters United WFSE/AFSCME Local 1671 as a condition of employment.
+Union dues were automatically withheld from providers’ paychecks.

 However, because of the U.S. Supreme Court’s June 2014 decision in Harris v.
-Quinn, language access providers can now demand that WFSE cease withholding union dues/fees from their paychecks.
+Quinn, language access providers can now demand that WFSE cease withholding union dues/fees from their wages.

 The court referred to the requirement for partial-public employees like language access providers to pay union dues as a money-making “scheme” for the union and ruled that the mandatory dues requirement violated providers’ First Amendment rights to freedom of speech and association.

 Interpreters who wish to cease paying dues to support WFSE simply have to complete the form above and mail it to the union at the address provided.
 It’s a good idea to send the letter via certified mail or a similar service that provides you with proof of delivery.

 Yes.
 Under state law, the union contract for language access providers is binding on all interpreters in the state, regardless of whether they want to be WFSE represented and regardless of whether they choose to pay union dues.
 Opting out of paying dues will in no way affect your ability to work for DSHS and Medicaid enrollees.

 According to federal filings, the union’s dues in 2018 were 1.5 percent of gross salary, up to $84.46 per month.